Responsibilities for the economy, society and environment

 Sustainability as a strategic goal

 Sustainability is an integral part of our DNA.
-With our new ACT-26 corporate strategy, we are going a step further: the LLB Group wants to play a pioneering role in the future.
-Sustainability is one of our three strategic core elements (see chapter “ACT-26”).
+With our ACT-26 corporate strategy, we are going a step further: the LLB Group wants to play a pioneering role in the future.
+Sustainability is one of our three strategic core elements (see chapter “Strategy and organisation”).

-Our aim with this strategy is to be perceived as a bank that is stable, sustainable and innovative.
-And we also want to clearly differentiate ourselves from our competitors through it.
+Our aim with ACT-26 is to be perceived as a bank that is stable, sustainable and innovative.
+We also want to differentiate ourselves from our competitors through it.

 Goals of the sustainability strategy

-As a first partial step in this direction, the LLB Group became climate neutral in the reporting year by fully offsetting its CO₂ emissions.
-In cooperation with the Swiss climate foundation “myclimate”, we support various CO₂-reducing projects in the region and around the world.
-Among these is a reforestation initiative in western Uganda and a project for fertile soil as a CO₂ sink in the Lake Constance region.
+As a first partial step in this direction, the LLB Group became climate neutral in the 2021 business year by fully offsetting its CO2 emissions.
+In co-operation with the Swiss climate foundation “myclimate”, we support various CO2-reducing projects in the region and around the world.
+Among these is a reforestation initiative in western Uganda and a project for fertile soil as a CO2 sink in the Lake Constance region.

-At the same time, we have initiated measures to ensure that emissions in our banking operations are net zero by 2040.
+At the same time, we have initiated measures (see chapter “Corporate environmental and climate protection”) to ensure that emissions in our banking operations are net zero by 2040.

-In addition to adapting its day-to-day operations, the LLB Group also wants to support its clients on the way to climate neutrality – with expert advisory services and differentiated, sustainable products.
-Specifically, the Group has set itself here, too, the goal of reducing the CO₂ emissions of all bank products to net zero by 2040.
-This would mean the LLB Group becoming completely climate neutral across its day-to-day operations and bank products ten years earlier than defined in the Paris climate agreement.
+In addition to adapting its day-to-day operations, the LLB Group also wants to support its clients on the way to climate neutrality: with expert advisory services and differentiated, sustainable products.
+Specifically, the Group has set itself here, too, the goal of reducing the CO2 emissions of all bank products to net zero by 2040.
+This would mean the LLB Group becoming completely climate neutral across its banking operations and its products ten years earlier than defined in the Paris climate agreement.

 Adapting our offerings is a key factor in achieving the targets that we have set for ourselves.
-Consequently, the LLB Group has greatly expanded its range of sustainable investment products in the reporting year.
-In addition to its well-established asset management and investment advice services, it also offers a comprehensive selection of sustainable funds.
-Liechtenstein’s first-ever sustainable gold fund, launched by LLB AG, surpassed the USD 100 million mark in 2021 within a matter of just months.
-Further products are being planned or are about to be launched.
+Consequently, the LLB Group has greatly expanded its range of sustainable investment products.
+In addition to its well-established asset management and advisory services, it also offers a comprehensive selection of sustainable funds.
+Launched by LLB in 2022, the two dark green LLB Impact Climate funds, which have a discernible, positive impact on the environment and nature, have an investment volume already in excess of CHF 700 million.

 The LLB Group is convinced that sustainability is not only indispensable for preserving an intact environment and society, but is also increasingly becoming a decisive competitive factor.